-- 4.91 Government guidance supports a strategic approach to the identification and delivery of green infrastructure.
+- 4.88 Government guidance supports a strategic approach to the identification and delivery of green infrastructure.
 Green infrastructure is a 'multifunctional' resource.
-As well as conserving and enhancing biodiversity as it can provide benefits in terms of recreation, water management, climate change adaptation, and social and cultural benefits to help promote health and well-being - 4.92 Key areas of green infrastructure in Adur District include the South Downs National Park, the River Adur SSSI and Cissbury Ring18.
-In addition the countryside between Worthing-Sompting/ Lancing and Sompting/ Lancing - Shoreham-by-Sea is also part of Adur's GI network.
-In addition to these sites there are a number of Sites of Nature Conservation Importance (SNCIs) and Local Nature Reserves, public rights of way such as the Downs Link, as well as undesignated sites that make an important contribution.
-Other forms of open space, including parks, play areas, and private gardens, also contribute to the overall 'GI' network.
+As well as conserving and enhancing biodiversity as it can provide benefits in terms of recreation, water management, climate change adaptation, and social and cultural benefits to help promote health and well-being. - 4.89 Key areas of green infrastructure in Adur District include the South Downs National Park, the River Adur SSSI and Cissbury Ring.25 In addition the countryside between Worthing-Sompting/ Lancing and Sompting/ Lancing Shoreham-by-Sea is also part of Adur's GI network.
+In addition to these sites there are a number of Local Wildlife Sites (LWSs) and Local Nature Reserves, public rights of way such as the Downs Link, as well as undesignated sites that make an important contribution.
+Other forms of open space, including parks, play areas, and private gardens, also contribute to the overall 'GI' network. - 4.90 The Green Infrastructure Wildlife Corridors Study (2009) and the Shoreham Harbour Joint Area Action Plan Assessment of Open Space and Recreation (2009) proposed the creation of a network of 'green corridors' linking town centres, communities, open spaces, the coast and countryside.

-17 DEFRA June 2011.

-18 Although please note that some of these lie outside of the area covered by the Local Plan.

-- 4.93 The Green Infrastructure Wildlife Corridors Study (2009) and the Shoreham Harbour Joint Area Action Plan Assessment of Open Space and Recreation (2009) proposed the creation of a network of 'green corridors' linking town centres, communities, open spaces, the coast and countryside.
 Green corridors include river banks, road and rail corridors, cycleways and rights of way and are a valuable element of GI and can have recreational as well as biodiversity benefits.
 The Council will have regard to the West Sussex Rights of Way Improvement Plan when producing its GI Strategy and making decisions on applications that may have an impact on a right of way.
+The Council will also have regard to the South Downs Green Infrastructure Framework when producing its Green Infrastructure Strategy and making decisions on planning applications.

+24 DEFRA June 2011.

+Although please note that some of these lie outside of the area covered by the Local Plan.

-The Council will also have regard to the South Downs Green Infrastructure Framework when producing its Green Infrastructure Strategy and making decisions on planning applications - 4.94 Strategic sites, such as the proposed housing allocations in Part 2 of this Plan will be expected to make significant contributions to the green infrastructure network on-site.
-Other new developments should seek to incorporate elements of green infrastructure into their design where appropriate, for example through provision of green roofs, SuDS19, landscaping, tree planting etc. - 4.95 A Green Infrastructure SPD will be produced in order to provide a holistic approach to the provision of green infrastructure and to maximise the many benefits that green infrastructure brings.
+- 4.91 Strategic sites, such as the proposed housing allocations in Part 2 of this Plan will be expected to make significant contributions to the green infrastructure network on-site.
+Other new developments should seek to incorporate elements of green infrastructure into their design where appropriate, for example through provision of green roofs, SuDS,26 landscaping, tree planting etc. - 4.92 A Green Infrastructure SPD will be produced in order to provide a holistic approach to the provision of green infrastructure and to maximise the many benefits that green infrastructure brings.

-Policy 31: Green Infrastructure
+Policy 30: Green Infrastructure